maptiler/maptiler-sdk-js/readme.md

 ![](images/screenshots/polyline-glow.png)

-All the other options are documented on a [our reference page](https://docs.maptiler.com/sdk-js/api/map/) and more examples are available [here](https://docs.maptiler.com/sdk-js/examples/).
+All the other options are documented on [our reference page](https://docs.maptiler.com/sdk-js/api/helpers/#polyline) and more examples are available [here](https://docs.maptiler.com/sdk-js/examples/?q=polyline+helper).

 ## Polygon Layer Helper
 The polygon helper makes it easy to create vector layers that contain polygons, whether they are *multi*polylons, *holed*polygons or just simple polygons.
 Whenever it's possible and it makes sense, we use the same terminology across the different helpers.